-Magazines: Ruger .45ACP magazines are not interchangeable with Ruger pistol magazines of any other caliber.
+Magazines: The Ruger 9mm magazines are not interchangeable with Ruger pistol magazines of any other caliber even though they may appear similar and may hold other cartridges.
 Use of incorrect magazines in any pistol will result in malfunctions.
-The RUGER® P97DAO comes equipped with 8round capacity magazines.
-The 8-round magazine is identified by its' stainless steel follower, which is visible at the top of the magazine when it is empty.
-The RUGER® P97DAO will also function correctly with Ruger 7-round .45 ACP magazines.
-These 7-round magazines use a black plastic follower, also visible at the top of the magazine when it is empty.
-Ruger .45ACP magazines are unmarked as to caliber.
-All other Ruger centerfire magazines, which are similar in appearance, are marked as to caliber (".40 Cal.." etc.)
+Ruger 9mm magazines are either unmarked as to caliber or are marked "9mm cal. only".
+All other Ruger centerfire pistol magazines, which are similar in appearance, are marked as to caliber (".40 Auto Cal.," etc.).